 Top 50 Questions about Farmland

 After executing a farmland purchase agreement, the earnest money payment—typically 10% of the gross price—must be paid.
-Here’s where to send it:
+Therefore, it’s important to understand where to send it.

 Earnest Payment Details

-• The check is written to the seller’s attorney or a designated attorney specified in the purchase agreement.
+- The check should be written to the seller’s attorney or a designated attorney specified in the purchase agreement.

-• If the seller doesn’t have an attorney, Whitaker Marketing Group uses its in-house attorney to hold funds in their trust account.
+- If the seller does not have an attorney, Whitaker Marketing Group typically uses its in-house attorney to hold the funds in a trust account.

-• The attorney holds the earnest payment in a trust account until the transaction closes.
+- The attorney then holds the earnest payment in a trust account until the transaction closes.

 Special Cases

-• If the property is part of a trust, receivership, or estate, the seller’s designated attorney will typically manage the funds.
+- If the property is part of a trust, receivership, or estate, the seller’s designated attorney will typically manage the funds.
+Consequently, it’s vital to follow this process.

 Key Takeaways